Boutte1789/ZhulMoustacheTribe/replit.md

 ### Required
 - **Harmony Framework**: Essential for C# code patching and mod functionality
+- **Big and Small - Framework**: Required for body type scaling and framework features
+- **JecsTools**: Provides advanced modding components for abilities and enhanced gameplay
 - **RimWorld Base Game**: Version 1.4 or 1.5

 ### Optional